ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 site_cert -> intermediate_2 -> root

-#### C. Import the certificate
+#### C. Import the certificate to F5
 1. To import the new certificate, do the following;
 ```
 # tmsh
 # install sys crypto cert example.crt from-editor
 ```
 This command is equivalent to `vi example.crt`.
 Paste the new cert (full chain) and save.

 2. Save the configuration;
 ```
 # save sys config
 ```
 3. To view the cert info, do the following;
 ```
 # list sys crypto cert example.crt
 sys crypto cert example.crt {